-3 Plaintiff Shawne Alston, an individual, is a resident of Newport News, Virginia and 18.
-4 the former starting running back for the West Virginia University football team.
-5 19.
-Plaintiff Shawne Alston was a heavily recruited three star athlete from Hampton, 6 Virginia.
-In high school, Alston ran for over 2400 yards and 38 touchdowns and was named a first 7 team all-state running back after leading Phoebus High School to a Virginia state championship 8 during his senior year.
-9 20.
-The football star received scholarship offers from West Virginia, East Carolina, 10 Illinois, Maryland, and Penn State.
-Each school offered an athletic scholarship covering the Cost of 11 Attendance as calculated by the school.
-12 21.
-West Virginia University's head football Coach, Bill Stewart, for example, offered 13 Alston a "full Football Grant-in-Aid" to attend WVU on or about June 18, 2008.
-The letter stated: 14 The Grant-in-Aid, beginning Fall 2009, consists of: 15 Tuition and Registration Fees a.
-16 b.
-Required Course-Related Fees 17 c.
-Room 18 d.
-Meals; and 19 Required Textbooks. e.
-20 22.
-In addition, WVU offered to allow Alston to begin classes in the summer of 2009, 21 under the same terms and conditions outlined in the June 18, 2008 letter.
-Alston accepted the grant-22 in-aid and committed to play football and attend school at WVU on or about February 2009 and 23 enrolled at WVU in the summer of 2009.
-24 23.
-Alston's recruiting class was ranked 19th nationally by Rivals.com, and first in the 25 Big East Conference.
-26 24.
+- 18. Plaintiff Shawne Alston, an individual, is a resident of Newport News, Virginia and the former starting running back for the West Virginia University football team. - 19.
+Plaintiff Shawne Alston was a heavily recruited three star athlete from Hampton, Virginia.
+In high school, Alston ran for over 2400 yards and 38 touchdowns and was named a first team all-state running back after leading Phoebus High School to a Virginia state championship during his senior year. - 20.
+The football star received scholarship offers from West Virginia, East Carolina, Illinois, Maryland, and Penn State.
+Each school offered an athletic scholarship covering the Cost of Attendance as calculated by the school. - 21.
+West Virginia University's head football Coach, Bill Stewart, for example, offered Alston a "full Football Grant-in-Aid" to attend WVU on or about June 18, 2008.
+The letter stated: The Grant-in-Aid, beginning Fall 2009, consists of: - a.
+Tuition and Registration Fees - b.
+Required Course-Related Fees - c.
+Room - d.
+Meals; and - e.
+Required Textbooks. - 22.
+In addition, WVU offered to allow Alston to begin classes in the summer of 2009, under the same terms and conditions outlined in the June 18, 2008 letter.
+Alston accepted the grantin-aid and committed to play football and attend school at WVU on or about February 2009 and enrolled at WVU in the summer of 2009. - 23.
+Alston's recruiting class was ranked 19th nationally by Rivals.com, and first in the Big East Conference. - 24.
 Alston played his first football game at WVU in fall 2009, as a true freshman.
-During 27 the 2009-2010 school year, Alston was a full-time, non-resident student living on-campus.
+During the 2009-2010 school year, Alston was a full-time, non-resident student living on-campus.
 Alston fulfilled all WVU academic and athletic requirements during the 2009-2010 school year, and was a student in good standing at all times.